UniMath/agda-unimath/src/foundation/path-algebra.lagda.md

 right-unit-law-horizontal-concat-Id² α = right-unit-ap-binary (λ s t → s ∙ t) α
 ```

-Horizontal concatination satisfies an additional unit law (on both the left and right).
+Horizontal concatination satisfies an additional "2-dimensional" unit law (on both the left and right) induced
+by the unit laws on the boundary 1-paths.

 ```agda
 module _